UST-MICO/docs/tutorials/02-manage-service.rst

 Manage service interfaces
 -------------------------

-The :term:`service interfaces <service interface>` are used to map the open ports of the service docker container to ports of the kubernetes service.
+The :term:`service interfaces <Service Interface>` are used to map the open ports of the service docker container to ports of the kubernetes service.

 .. todo:: link kubernetes service to glossar or somewhere